 In all cases, the health standards in Annex III of EC Regulations 853/2004 and the microbiological criteria adopted under EC Regulation 2073/2005 must be met.
 Molluscs must not be subject to production or collected in prohibited areas.

-The Food Standards Agency (FSA) has statutory responsibility for ensuring that monitoring and classification programmes are in place to meet legal requirements.
+The Food Standards Agency (FSA) and Food Standards Scotland (FSS) has statutory responsibility for ensuring that monitoring and classification programmes are in place to meet legal requirements.

 Further details for specific geographic areas, including E. coli monitoring data, are available below: